Israelis celebrate, Palestinians rail against US settlement move

 The Palestinian Authority -- which considers the US biased and has rejected the Trump administration as a mediator if peace talks are ever revived -- denounced the latest decision.

-Chief negotiator Saeb Erekat said the Palestinians would take a series of measures to oppose the move.
+Chief negotiator Saeb Erekat said the Palestinians would take a series of measures to oppose it.

 "We began deliberations in the UN to present a draft resolution in the Security Council," he said Tuesday.